999 Addendum A - Partnership Process

 Partnership work can be very rewarding for the district and students; however, it can also be difficult and resource intensive.
 Therefore, before taking on a new partnership, the following should be considered:

-- Does the purpose of the potential partnership align with the district Mission, Strategic Plan, and is it consistent with the district’s Core Values?
+- Does the purpose of the potential partnership align, and remain consistent with the district Mission and Strategic Plan?

 - If the partnership occurs during student contact time, an evaluation must be done by an administrator to show that the benefit to each student participating in the partnership exceeds any detrimental impact to any student missing assigned classes.